-A diagnosis should be made by a specialist with experience of CBD, usually a neurologist.
-He or she may ask for a brain scan to rule out other causes, and they may also carry out tests to check memory, concentration and understanding of verbal communication.
+A diagnosis should be made by a specialist with experience in CBD, usually a neurologist.
+He or she may ask for a brain scan to rule out other causes, and they may also carry out tests to check memory, concentration, and understanding of verbal communication.

 CBD occurs when cells in specific parts of the brain – the cortex and basal ganglia – are damaged as a protein called tau builds up and over time causes harmful clumps.
 In normal brains, tau is broken down to avoid a build-up, but in CBD this does not happen.

 It is thought there may be some weak genetic link too but the risk of other family members developing CBD is very low.

 There is currently no cure or treatment to stop CBD’s progression but medication and various therapies can relieve symptoms and improve quality of life.

 - Medication can improve movement, cognitive and behavioural problems.
 However, the improvement is usually much less than in Parkinson’s.

 - Physiotherapy can help with movement and balance problems.

 - Speech and language therapy can help with swallowing and communication difficulties.